Welcome to today's edition of the Rush 24-7 podcast.

 Well, see, we've got some great news to report from the VA.

-Department of Veterans Affairs has agreed to provide survivor benefits to the first known same-sex war vidow widow, marking a breakthrough for the gay rights community, according to an advocacy group.
+Department of Veterans Affairs has agreed to provide survivor benefits to the first known same-sex war widow, marking a breakthrough for the gay rights community, according to an advocacy group.

-Tracy Dice Johnson, staff sergeant with the Army National Guard, announced yesterday to VA would recognize her marriage to the late Donna Johnson, who died in a suicide bombing attack about eight months before last year's Supreme Court decision and guaranteed equal federal benefits for all legally married couples.
+Tracy Dice Johnson, staff sergeant with the Army National Guard, announced yesterday the VA would recognize her marriage to the late Donna Johnson, who died in a suicide bombing attack about eight months before last year's Supreme Court decision and guaranteed equal federal benefits for all legally married couples.

 The decision means that Johnson will receive dependency and indemnity compensation, which goes to the spouses, children, and some parents of service members who died while on active duty.

-So see, it's not all bad news in the VA today.
+So, see, it's not all bad news in the VA today.

-VA awards survivor benefits to first-known gay war widow.
+So, Washington Post proudly has the story: VA awards survivor benefits to first-known gay war widow.

-But this is again, I mean, this is this is this is where single payer is headed.
+But this is again, I mean, this is this is this is where single-payer is headed.

 This VA situation, and I'm not going to say this outcome, but the arrangement is exactly what Obama wants for all of us.

-That is government-run single payer.
+That is government-run single-payer.

 When Obama found out how Bush had lied, not told him the truth, not told him how bad it was.

-People were walking around on pins and needles in the white house, afraid to say anything because Obama was so mad.
+People were walking around on pins and needles in the White House, afraid to say anything because Obama was so mad and demanding to get to the bottom of it.

 I think that's the anniversary start date.